Never Miss a Beat - Get Updates Direct to Your Inbox

 While it is no secret that most buyers like deals that have an element of seller financing, why buyers love seller financing is also not a secret.

 First (and most obviously), a seller willing to extend a note on a deal requires you bring less cash to the closing table.
-Since you are buying a business which is (presumably) bringing in income, the business can literally pay off a portion of its own acquisition price.
+Since you are buying a business that is (presumably) bringing in income, the business can literally pay off a portion of its own acquisition price.
 This gives you, the buyer, leverage to buy a larger business with less money down.

 Second, most buyers who require seller financing do so to keep the seller involved and invested in the future success of the business.
 While you may be able to plan a smooth transition, it is nice to have a seller invested in issues that might crop up in the future.